simply-nicky/pyrost/docs/tutorials/1d_sim.rst

 Speckle tracking reconstruction of a simulated dataset
 ======================================================

-Speckle Tracking update procedure of one-dimensional scan doesn't differ much from the case of two-dimensional scan.
+The speckle tracking update procedure of a one-dimensional scan doesn't differ much from the case of a two-dimensional scan.
 See :doc:`diatom` for an example.

 1D scan CXI file
 ----------------
-In order to obtain the file generate it using :doc:`st_sim`.
+To obtain the file generate it using :doc:`st_sim`.
 The file has the following structure:

 .. code-block:: console